What is off-plan property?

-Top #5 Tips For Off-Plan Property Investment
+Video: Top #5 Tips For Off-Plan Property Investment

 Are you interested in property investment?
 Off-plan property is a great way to purchase real estate typically below market value during the construction process.
 Here, Liam Smith a Senior Investment Consultant from SevenCapital talks through the ‘Top #5 Tips For Off-Plan Property Investment’.